 For cost recovery, NMFS must make two calculations during the last quarter of every calendar year, after each fiscal year ends, and announce those values in a Federal Register notice before they go into effect on January 1 of the following year.
+The NMFS fiscal year for which the 2019 fee is calculated is 2018, which includes October 2017 through September 2018.
 The calculations for these values and the data used are described further in this report.
 The two calculations are: